The cost of moving house

 How much does a removal service cost when moving house?

-Packing and removal costs will vary depending on the size of your home and the level of service you choose, but you can expect to pay somewhere between £300 and £1,000.
+Packing and removal costs will vary depending on the size of your home and the level of service you choose.
+According to Compare My Move, you can expect to pay an average of £1,110.

 What other costs will I need to think about when I move house?

 You’ll also need to consider costs associated with the new property after you move.
-If, for example, you plan to move to a larger property, you can expect higher council tax payment, more costly utility bills and higher home insurance premiums.
-You should also consider any redecoration or renovation work you plan to do in your new home, as this will also need to be budgeted for.
+If you plan to move to a larger property, you can expect higher council tax payment, more costly utility bills and higher home insurance premiums.
+You may also want to redecorate or renovate your new property.
+You should factor these costs into your moving budget.

 The cost of moving house can vary significantly.
-The biggest factor in calculating the cost of moving house will be the price of the property you are selling and the price of the home you are buying.
+The biggest factor in calculating the cost of moving house will be the price of the properties you are buying and selling.
 Outside of that, it will depend on the level of services you choose.
-You can shop around for things like removal services, insurance and utility bills, and negotiate with estate agents to make sure their fees are competitive.
+You can shop around for things like removal services, insurance, and utility bills.
+Remember that you can also negotiate with estate agents to ensure their fees are competitive.
 You should research service providers thoroughly and read independent reviews to ensure you only engage with trusted companies.

 Find out more about: